Volcanoes: Definition, Types, & Facts

 The volcanos are closely concentrated along the margin of the plate.
 The main volcanic regions are as follows:

-- It is found along subduction (boundaries at continental plate- oceanic plate convergence (Mount Saint Helens) or oceanic plate- oceanic plate convergence (the Philippines and Japan)
+- It is found along subduction (boundaries at the continental plate- oceanic plate convergence (Mount Saint Helens) or oceanic plate- oceanic plate convergence (the Philippines and Japan)

 - the subduction zones are places where the collision of two plates, usually an oceanic plate and a continental plate takes place.